AruniRC/detectron-self-train/README.md

-# PyTorch Detectron for domain adaptation by self-training
+# PyTorch-Detectron for domain adaptation by self-training on hard examples

 This codebase replicates results for pedestrian detection with domain shifts on the BDD100k dataset, following the CVPR 2019 paper [Automatic adaptation of object detectors to new domains using self-training](http://vis-www.cs.umass.edu/unsupVideo/docs/self-train_cvpr2019.pdf).
 We provide trained models, train and eval scripts as well as splits of the dataset for download.